MikkelGraugaard/Mock_Work_project_KPI_creation/README.md

 - IfError()
 - Today()

-Mainly using above functions to extraxt and create KPI's from exsting data.
-The excel functions are used both seperated and nested.
-Aswells as calculations are made between them.
+Mainly using above functions to extraxt and create KPIs from exsting data.
+The excel functions are used both seperate and nested.
+As well as calculations are made between them.